 I met Emily in Montreal.
 [We shared an apartment in Huanchaco, Peru] It has been…

-This time a year ago I was peeing a pooping in a hole, had my own little house chamberpot and regularly took baths using a few liters of water and pouring said water over my head with a cup.
+This time a year ago I was peeing a pooping in and hole, had my own little house chamber pot cleverly disguised as a plastic bucket, and regularly took baths by using a few liters of water and pouring said water over my head with a cup.
 It was the Peace Corps and I was in rural Rwanda.
 Indoor plumbing was a pipe dream (see what I did there), and I now know the limits of cleanliness.

-Now I am back in the US, living the indoor plumbing and refrigerated air dream.
+Now I am back in the US, living the indoor plumbing and refrigerated air (or mechanically warmed air) dream.
 Except when it comes to remodels.
-There were a few things I hated about my house when I moved in and the bathroom was definitely one of them (poor design, inefficient flow, things not working properly, ect).
+There were a few things I hated about my little house on the prairie when I moved in and the bathroom was definitely one of them (poor design, inefficient flow, things not working properly, ect).
 I spruced it up with some paint, new fixtures, and such and called it a day.
 But I still hated that bathroom.

 Moving right along… Monday started the demolition of said bathroom and I have never in my life been so excited to see studs.
 Out came the sink and cabinet.
 Out came the misplaced stand up shower, and out came the wobbly toilet.
 Up came 1980’s era linoleum.
 I was a happy girl.
 The downside of all this is that off went the water supply as well.